 Section 5.
-Out of Class Assignments.
-Employees with the necessary qualifications may be used as substitute or fill-in or temporary employees in higher positions on the basis of seniority in the employee's regular position.
+Out of Class Assignments Within the Bargaining Unit.
+Employees with the necessary qualifications may be used as substitute or fill-in temporary employees in higher positions on the basis of seniority in the employee's regular position.
 An employee so utilized shall be compensated at the rate of the higher position for all time worked in that position.
 The right to use fill-in or substitute employees shall not be used to diminish normal work weeks or normal overtime expectations of the affected group.

 Section 6.
 Trial Service.
-Any employee promoted under the terms of this Article shall work subject to a six calendar month probationary period in the new position.
+Any employee promoted under the terms of this Article shall work subject to a six calendar month trial period in the new position beginning on the first day of assignment after selection.
+All time worked as a substitute, fill-in, or temporary employee in the preceding 12 month period will be counted toward the 6 month trial period.
 Some positions may also require additional certification requirements.
-If the employee is cut during the course of the probationary period, that employee retains the right to return to his/her position in the classification that he/she left.
+If within the trial period the employee is unable to meet the standards of performance for the new position, the employee shall have the right to return to his/her position in the classification that he/she left.